VedAditya-10/Laptop-Price-Prediction-Model/README.md

 # Laptop-Price-Prediction-Model
 A machine learning model to predict laptop prices based on specifications like brand, CPU, RAM, storage, GPU, screen features, and OS.
 Built using Python, Pandas, scikit-learn, and Matplotlib.
+It also has a basic application interface for user input built using streamlit.

 ---